 What if we spent a large part of those hours analyzing our own players and teams?

 Don't you think it would be more profitable?

-It is a question of efficiency and you must have it in all the tasks you do in football.
+It is a matter of efficiency and you must have it in all the tasks you do in football.

-Observe, analyze and draw conclusions from the contrary, but always giving a much higher priority to doing those functions in your team, because this will multiply their performance week by week.
+Observe, analyze and draw conclusions from the opponent, but always giving a much higher priority to doing those functions in your team, because that way their performance will multiply week after week.